mobxjs/mobx/docs/refguide/extend-observable.md

 		firstName: firstName,
 		lastName: lastName,
 		get fullName() {
 			return this.firstName + "  " + this.lastName
 		},
-		set fullName(newValue) {
+		setFirstName(firstName) {
-			var parts = newValue.split(" ")
-			this.firstName = parts[0]
+			this.firstName = firstName
-			this.lastName = parts[1]
 		}
+	}, {
+		setFirstName: action
 	});
 }

+var matthew = new Person("Matthew", "Henry");

+// add an observable property to an already observable object extendObservable(matthew, {
+	age: 353
+});
 ```

-_Note: getter / setter is valid ES5 syntax and doesn't require a transpiler!_

-## `extendShallowObservable`

-`extendShallowObservable` is like `extendObservable`, except that by default the properties will *not* automatically convert their values into observables.
-So it is similar to calling `extendObservable` with `observable.ref` modifier for each property.
-Note that `observable.deep` can be used to get the automatic conversion back for a specific property.
+Note:  `observable.object(object)` is actually an alias for `extendObservable({}, object)`.

+Note: `decorate` could be used to introduce observable properties to an object, similar to `extendObservable`.
+The difference is that `extendObservable` is designed to introduce properties directly on the target instance, where `decorate` introduces them on prototypes; you can either pass it a constructor function (class) directly, or an object that will act as prototype for others.